atsushieno/android-native-audio-builders/README.md

 On some Linux desktop (maybe after Ubuntu 18.04) lv2 sample plugins fail to build for unknown reason.
 In `Makefile` there is a line that builds lv2 with some options.
-Add `--no-plugins` to avoid such build failures. breakage in gtk due to bogus dependencies on
+Add `--no-plugins` to avoid such build failures.